Flight Data Recorder (FDR) Market

 -

-In February 2023, Hindustan Aeronautics Limited received authorization from the Directorate General of Civil Aviation (DGCA) for its domestically developed cockpit voice recorder and flight data recorder, meeting Indian Technical Standard Order (ITSO) requirements.
+In February 2023, Hindustan Aeronautics Limited obtained authorization from the Directorate General of Civil Aviation (DGCA) for its domestically developed cockpit voice recorder and flight data recorder, successfully complying with the Indian Technical Standard Order (ITSO) requirements and advancing local aviation technology standards.

 -